hardfire/hardfire.github.com/source/_posts/2017-07-15-Corrupt-or-Unorganized.md

 This one time, all I have is a rant.
 No solutions, No actions that can be taken to make things better.
 If there is something that we can do, please enlighten me.
 I'm all ears.

-Update : I did get my shipment a
+Update : I did get my shipment eventually